moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 cultural exchange lunches and dinners and visited local engineering companies and research labs.
-The highlight of the exchange have been the two final design competitions between the Meijo and UCD students, which was a huge success in terms of learning and cultural exchange.
+The highlight of the exchange have been the two final design competitions between the Meijo and UCD students, which was a huge success.
 Due to these efforts, this past year I was awarded a $24k `Global Affairs Seed Grant`_ and took 12 UCD student to Japan for an unbelievable educational trip.
 We visited Nobel Prize winning research labs, the Toyota factory and museum, and all of the students presented their work to over 80 students and faculty in an international setting, something that is very unique for undergraduates.
 The Meijo Engineering Department was an incredible host.
 About a dozen of the faculty provided their personal time to us either through a lab tour or by attending the students' presentations.

 .. _instructor guide: https://moorepants.github.io/eme185/pages/instructor-guide.html
 .. _CATME: http://catme.org